cherimedz/Elo/README.md

 # Elo 🌍

-Elo, short for Elooquence is a demo language translation app designed to bridge communication gaps with ease and elegance.
+Elo, short for Elooquence is a language translation app designed to bridge communication gaps with ease and elegance.
 With support for multiple Indian languages, Elo offers accurate and fluid translations in a visually pleasing interface.

 ## Features